RenderbitTechnologies/docker-rsync/README.md

 # docker-rsync
-Docker image with rsync &amp; OpenSSH on Alpine
+Docker image with rsync &amp; OpenSSH client on Alpine